Leasehold Reform Act 1967: Right to Buy the Freehold Interest of Your House

 Serving notice of your claim then starts the process under the Leasehold Reform Act 1967.
 Whilst the Act is there to ultimately protect tenants from landlords who drag their feet, that is not to mean that the process under the legislation is easy to follow.
 The Act sets out a strict timetable for progressing your claim.
 For example, whilst a tenant can withdraw their notice of claim to buy the freehold at anytime up to one month after agreeing the purchase price, if they end try to withdraw after this one month period is up, they are unfortunately bound to complete in line with the statutory contract between the parties.
 The Act also looks to protecting landlords too.
 For example, by ensuring that a tenant is not able to serve a further notice to the buy the freehold for 12 months following withdrawal.

 In the Civil and Commercial Litigation Department, we have the knowledge to explain the process to you allowing you to make informed decisions at every stage with a view to reaching your objectives, whilst keeping an eye on proportionality and ensuring costs to you are kept to a minimum.
-Legislation on enfranchisement is extremely complicated and very few landlords or tenants are able to navigate the procedure and reach agreement within the statutory deadlines without professional assistance.
+Legislation on enfranchisement is extremely complicated and very few landlords or tenants are able to navigate the procedure and reach an agreement within the statutory deadlines without professional assistance.
 We are open for business.
 The current situation should not stop you from looking to protect your future and your investment.
-If you think you might need our help, get in touch now on 0800 389 7093 or contact us via our online form and we will be happy to help.
+If you think you might need our help, get in touch now via our online form and we will be happy to help.